-Based on these standards, the proposed project's effects have been categorized as a "less than significant impact," a "potentially significant impact," or a "significant unavoidable impact."
+Based on these standards, the effects of the proposed project have been categorized as either a "less than significant impact" or a "potentially significant impact."
 Mitigation measures are recommended for potentially significant impacts.
 If a potentially significant impact cannot be reduced to a less than significant level through the application of mitigation, it is categorized as a significant unavoidable impact.